propellerpdx/bambooHR/README.md

 `{bambooHR}` is an R wrapper for the bambooHR API.
 By supplying a company domain and an API access token, users can seamlessly make API requests through built-in R functions.
+Get employees, employee files, reports and tables, all from within R.

 ## Installing and Loading {bambooHR}